hashicorp/terraform-provider-google/website/docs/r/cloud_run_v2_service.html.markdown

 * `containers` -
   (Optional)
-  Holds the single container that defines the unit of execution for this task.
+  Holds the containers that define the unit of execution for this Service.
   Structure is [documented below](#nested_containers).

 * `volumes` -